-I have said before that I don’t believe in prophecies, but in my lifetime I think we will have to bear with the India-China power struggle moulding into the Great Asian War.
+I don’t believe much in prophecies, but I do believe that in my lifetime we will have to bear with the India-China power struggle moulding into the Great Asian War.
 I have heard and read several times that probably the greatest weakness of India, our own

-What is Chicken’s Neck corridor and Why is it important?
+What is the Chicken’s Neck corridor and Why is it important?

 The Siliguri Corridor, also known as the Chicken’s Neck, is a narrow stretch of land of about 22 kilometres (14 mi) width, located in the Indian state of West Bengal, that connects India’s “mainland” to northeastern states to the rest of India - 8% of its total land area, with the countries of Nepal and Bangladesh lying on either side of the corridor.
 The Kingdom of Bhutan and the former kingdom of Sikkim lie on the northern side.
 Nepal and Bangladesh are also coincidentally our two neighbours with whom our ties get strained now and then.